Orlando Arcia Player Props: Braves vs. Athletics

 Orlando Arcia At The Plate

-- Arcia is batting .304 with seven doubles, four home runs and nine walks.
+- Arcia has seven doubles, four home runs and nine walks while batting .297.

-- He has scored a run in 13 games this season, with multiple runs four times.
+- He has scored in 13 games this season (38.2%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.